What is a crime and how do we divide crimes?

 From the point of view of time, we distinguish crimes:

-collective – for certain crimes, a large number of similar acts are required (e.g. in the case of illegal arming, it is not enough to produce a weapon once, but to do so repeatedly)
+• Cumulative – for certain crimes, a larger number of similar acts are required (e.g. in the case of illegal arming, it is not enough to produce a weapon once, but to do so repeatedly),

-continuing offences – here the offence is one of maintaining an unlawful state of affairs, not merely of creating it for a short period of time (e.g. a lock-up in a school cloakroom for several seconds, made as a joke, would not be characterised as a restriction of personal liberty)
+• Continuing off ences – here a certain maintenance of the unlawful state is punished, not just its short-term occurrence (e.g. a lock-up in a school cloakroom for several seconds, made as a joke, would not be characterised as a restriction of personal liberty).

-continuation of the offence – the offence is repeated over a longer period of time, but it is still the same offence and there is a common intention.
-An example of a continuing offence would be, for example, embezzlement, where an employee repeatedly “embezzles” a certain amount from the employer’s account.
+• Continuation of the off ence – the offence is repeated over a longer period of time, but it is still the same offence and there is a common intention.
+An example of a continuing offence might be embezzlement, where an employee repeatedly ’embezzles’ a sum of money from the employer’s account.

 Signs of a criminal offence